CivicActions/ansible-role-govready/tests/README.md

 `Are you sure you want to continue connecting (yes/no)? `_yes_

-You will also be asked for a password, which is "vagrant":

-`root@192.168.56.102's password: `_vagrant_

 ### Dashboard: Interpreting results

 - This profile identifies 23 high severity selected controls.
 OpenSCAP says 16 passing, 5 failing, and 2 notchecked.